PulseInnovations/prometheus-deadmansswitch/README.md

 Deploys a couple of Lambda functions which receive the `Watchdog` webhook from Prometheus/AlertManager and alert to a Slack channel if a Prometheus instance hasn't been heard from for over 5 minutes.

+It uses API Gateway, DynamoDB and Lambda.

 - `api.py` is the Lambda responsible for receiving the webhook POST requests and storing the timestamp for each cluster in DynamoDB.
 - `checker.py` is run in a schedule and checks if any of the timestamps in DynamoDB are more than 5 minutes in the past.

 ## Deployment

-1. Install the [Serverless Framework](https://github.com/serverless/serverless) Framework, python3 and pip
+1. Install the [Serverless Framework](https://github.com/serverless/serverless), python3 and pip

 2. Install the dependencies with `pip3 install -t vendored/ -r requirements.txt`